 Ph.D.
 (Distinction) in Computer Engineering and

-M.E. in Electronic Engineering, from Gdansk University of Technology, Poland.
+M.E. in Electronic Engineering, both from Gdansk University of Technology (Politechnika Gdańska), Poland.

 Fax: +64 3 364 2569

 Prof. Pawlikowski's current research interests are in the area of quantitative discrete-event simulation, and its applications in performance modelling and evaluation of telecommunication networks (including the Internet and social networks) in their current and future versions, by means of automated quantitative stochastic simulation.
-One of goals is to extend the functionality of Akaroa2, a unique controller of quantitative stochastic simulation, designed by our Simulation Research Group.
+One of goals is to extend the functionality of Akaroa2, a unique controller of quantitative stochastic simulation, designed under his leadership by the Simulation Research Group.
+The first version of Akaroa2 received an international commendation in Science category in the Computerworld Smithsonian Award, USA , in 1993, as

 Possible topics of research projects at PhD, Master and Honours level include, for example: